TheDarkBrotherh00d/RaspberryPi4-in-Headless-mode/README.md

 1. **OPTIONAL** You can navigate to File Explorer Ribbon Toolbar and enable "File name extensions".
 This will reveal all file extension types for every file on your system.
 2. Open the BOOT Partition in File Explorer and create two Text Documents.
    - Name the first document `SSH` with no file extensions
-   - Name the second document `wpa.supplicant.conf` (make sure `.conf` extension is included otherwise the raspberry pi will not read the file)
+   - Name the second document `wpa.supplicant.conf` (make sure `.conf` extension is included otherwise the Raspberry Pi will not read the file)

 We need the `SSH` file because we will be using the SSH protocol to connect to our Pi using a Terminal.